 The change in policy on jurisprudence education is such that:

-a) Regulated members are encouraged to voluntarily complete the jurisprudence education until it becomes mandatory;
+a) Regulated members are encouraged to voluntarily complete the jurisprudence education at any time before it becomes mandatory;

 b) The jurisprudence education requirement will continue to be mandatory for all new applicants of the College upon registration;

-c) Members who wish to voluntarily complete the jurisprudence education can enter it as a 2017 CCP Goal, when doing their registration renewal, before completing the education.
+c) Members who wish to voluntarily complete the jurisprudence education can enter it as a 2018 CCP Goal.
+If they have not yet completed the e-learning modules.